DocBohn/CowPi_documentation/docs/source/microcontroller.rst

 ''''''''''''''''''''''''''''''''''''''''''''''

 The :ref:`atmega328pMmapIOStruct` Section describes the I/O ports, a structure definition, and named constants that can be used to access the inputs and outputs attached to the Arduino's pins.
-:numref:`NanoPinoutSPI` shows which input/output devices are attached to the various Arduino Nano (and Uno) pins when SPI is used to communicate with the display module.
+:numref:`NanoPinoutSPI` & :numref:`UnoPinoutSPI` show which input/output devices are attached to the various Arduino pins when SPI is used to communicate with the display module.
 Combining this information, we arrive at the mapping in :numref:`tableATmega328pMapDevicesToArraySPI` that is suitable for the Cow Pi mk1e, and for the Cow Pi mk3a & 3b when configured for SPI.

 ..  _tableATmega328pMapDevicesToArraySPI: